 This treatment approach is quite large in scope.
 Every one is different and what works for one person won’t necessarily work for the next.

-The general sense behind this approach is that seborrheic dermatitis is the result of an allergic reaction to certain foods or the existance of a specific nutrient deficiency.
+The general sense behind this approach is that seborrheic dermatitis is the result of an allergic reaction to certain foods or the existence of a specific nutrient deficiency.

 Most of my research in this area has been quite confusing.
 Overall though, most modern medical research suggest that seborrheic dermatitis can be caused by immune dysregulation (basically the immune system is of out whack).